SlamHammerfist/Ability-Score-Generator/README.md

 Click the "Assign Abilities" button on any actor sheet to open the dialog.
 Choose a generation mode, assign scores, and click Apply.

+## AI Usage

+Copilot was used to generate code with extensive input and testing from myself.